|Events during September

 facing the earth.
 Because of its distance, its brightness varies little between opposition and conjunction but is affected by the huge ring system.
 Seen edge on the

 Every 15 years the plane of Saturn's rings passes through the sun, illuminating first the north and then the south side.
 For a few days the

 rings are edge on to the sun.
 About the same time the Earth passes through the ring plane and, depending on the Earth's position, this may happen just once or 3 times.

 During 1995/96 there was a triple crossing and the next will be 2038/39.
 The next single crossings will be in 2009 and 2025.

 Saturn's largest moon, Titan, is visible in small telescopes orbiting outside of the ring system.

-Uranus is at opposition on the 17th September in
+Uranus is at opposition on 21st September in the constellation of Pisces.

 Neptune has an average magnitude of 7.9 which varies little with changing distance.
 At its closest,

 Neptune is 4,341 million kilometres (2,697 million miles) from Earth.

 No longer an offical planet and never brighter than +13 magnitude, Pluto is only visible through powerful telescopes.